 The Fight Against Frumpdom

-But, here we’ll exchange ideas about how to avoid frumpdom; and I hope you’ll be entertained and inspired by other aging issues I raise—the ones with little or nothing to do with fashion.
+But, here on this fashion blog for women 50 and over, we’ll exchange ideas about how to avoid frumpdom; and I hope you’ll be entertained and inspired by other aging issues I raise—the ones with little or nothing to do with fashion.

 Caveat: If you prefer super flashy fashion photos, this isn’t the blog for you.
 For one thing, it’s not my intention to mimic the glamorous blogs that focus exclusively on fashion.
 (Who am I trying to kid?
 Given the chance to get my hands—legally—on fabulous photos of older women models, I’d post them here in a snap.)

 For another, I haven’t got the budget for glossy, professional photos of for-real models (although I hope you’ll enjoy the amateur photos here—like the ones of my brown and turquoise toe nails above, and of my friend Lesley’s fancy feet, below).

 If strong interest in the SOW posts materializes, I’ll migrate them to their own blog.
 (Maybe I’ll even spring for a professional photo or two . . .)
 But, until then, they’ll remain here on my writing advice blog, along with . . . writing advice.

 Please come back to read my next SOW post: The Magazines Let Me Down.